JuliaSpace/SatelliteToolbox.jl/docs/src/man/transformations/ecef_eci.md

 !!! note

-    In this function, MOD and TOD frames are always defined with IERS EOP corrections.
-Hence, if one wants to obtain the MOD and TOD frames according to the original IAU-76/FK5 theory, it is necessary to use the low-level functions in file `./src/transformations/fk5/fk5.jl`.
+    In this function, if EOP corrections are not provided, then MOD and TOD frames will be computed considering the original IAU-76/FK5 theory.
+    Otherwise, the corrected frame will be used.

 ```jldoctest ECEF_ECI
 julia> rECItoECI(DCM, GCRF(), J2000(), DatetoJD(1986, 6, 19, 21, 35, 0), eop_IAU1980)